 Inviting religious speakers who promote a particular faith, advocate political ideologies, promote bigotry and hate would seem to a violation of these codes.
 Yet, the Senate Board of Control, when presented with evidence that funds had been used in violation of ASI by-laws, voted to approve more funds for that orginization.

 Furthermore, programs are only funded that are open to all, and not limited in participation:

 Grants will only be awarded to programs that are open to any student wishing to participate.
 A.S. will not award grants to any program that restricts or limits participation based on sex, disability, race, color, national origin, age, marital status, religion, or sexual orientation.

 Events that feature condemnations, slurs, epithets, and accusations against of one group or another, are limiting participation of the affected group.
-Events that are homophobic, sexist, and racist—while being permitted according to first amendment rights—do not and should not qualify for public funding.
+Events that are homophobic, sexist, and racist—while being permitted according to

 The organization in question had no apologies for their decisions to invite hate-speakers and religious proselytizers to campus.
 The group has not hidden their agenda.
 They continue to march forward with plans for "awareness weeks" that promote their religion and condemn others, while taking public money.

 It will take brave and honest members of the student body, and unbiased members of the staff of the University that oversee student activities, to amend the wrongs that have been committed and to prevent further harm in the future.